rsxdalv/tts_webui_extension.kokoro/README.md

 # Extension adapter for Kokoro TTS

 This is an extension adapter for the Kokoro TTS model.
-It allows you to use the Kokoro TTS model in the TTS Generation WebUI.
+It allows you to use the Kokoro TTS model in the TTS WebUI.

 Originally from https://github.com/hexgrad/kokoro/tree/main/demo license: